 [The following correspondence began on April 26, 2011.
-The Lord willing, I will be slightly editing things like spelling or grammatical errors on my part.]
+I have made slight edits like spelling or grammatical errors (and some other things).]

 Hello.
 My name is Josh R. I have learned a lot since reading the Outside the Camp website.
 I do believe in the efficacious atonement of the Lord Jesus Christ, that he truly did purchase the church with his blood.
 I thank you for all of your work in the Lord Jesus.
 I have a few questions for you.
 I can see the scriptural support for many of the doctrines declared at Outside the Camp, like effective atonement, God’s hatred of the reprobate, etc. I also understand that God does predestine things to occur.
 However, while not rejecting the doctrine, mind you, I do wonder if perhaps I am missing something when it comes to absolute predestination.
 To say that God predestines the things that the Scripture says he does is understandable with me, and I say Amen to that.
 But I cannot find any verse that was given which unequivocally says that God predestines every single event that has ever happened or will ever happen.
 Even a verse like Ephesians 1:11 does not make it explicitly obvious.

 Please let me know if I’m understanding you correctly.
 You do not oppose the doctrine of absolute predestination, but you do not believe that the Bible explicitly teaches it.
 Is that correct?
 If so, then you are saying that a verse like Ephesians 1:11, does not explicitly teach that “God predestines every single event that has ever happened, or will ever happen.”
 Let’s take a look at Ephesians 1:11 with context: